Understanding Qualified Small Business Stock (QSBS)

 Investing in small businesses can be a rewarding venture, both financially and personally.
 One of the most attractive incentives for investors with this interest is the Qualified Small Business Stock (QSBS) exclusion.
 Section 1202 of the Internal Revenue Code (IRC) offers significant tax benefits for non-corporate taxpayers investing in QSBS, making it an appealing option if you’re looking to support innovative startups and small enterprises.

 Conversely, if you are the holder of the issuing company, QSBS can attract investors looking for tax-efficient investments and potentially enhance the perceived value of your company’s stock and its credibility.
-With more of these investments, your small business may be able to scale more rapidly and compete effectively in its market.
+Investing in these opportunities could provide your small business with the resources to scale and compete in its market.

 What is QSBS?